wdullaer/wdullaer.github.io/_posts/2013-06-24-mx-player-and-dts-sound.md

 [![MX Player S/W Audio](/media/2013-06-24-mx-player-and-dts-sound/Screenshot_2013-06-24-21-34-27.jpg)](/media/2013-06-24-mx-player-and-dts-sound/Screenshot_2013-06-24-21-34-27.jpg)

 # Download and install custom ffmpeg binaries
 The software decoder of MX Player, which is based on the open source ffmpeg project, will decode almost all known audio codecs.
-However, out of the box it will not decode DTS, which is strange because ffmpeg does indeed support DTS.
+However, out of the box it will not decode DTS or AAC, which is strange because ffmpeg does indeed support both.

-It turns out that MX Player used to have support for DTS, but was forced to remove it due to licensing issues.
-The developer of MX Player now gives you the option to use your own custom compiled ffmpeg binaries, with DTS support.
+It turns out that MX Player used to have support for these codecs, but was forced to remove it due to licensing issues.
+The developer of MX Player now gives you the option to use your own custom compiled ffmpeg binaries, with full codec support.
 Fortunately someone on the internet already did the dirty work for you.

 In the decoder section of the MX Player settings you can click a link to [this thread on xda-developers](http://forum.xda-developers.com/showthread.php?t=2156254) where you can download a zip with custom ffmpeg binaries for your device (MX Player will tell you which ones you need).
 You should download the appropriate binaries, for my tf300 this was the Arm v7 with Neon, unzip them and then point MX Player to this folder.